Why is my spayed cat calling?

 When a cat is spayed (ovariohysterectomy), the ovaries, oviducts, and uterus are removed.
 The ovaries produce hormones which are responsible for the heat cycle in cats.
 Therefore when the cat is spayed, the heat cycle should stop.
 So how can a spayed cat come into heat?

 In some cases, a small portion of the ovary is left behind and continues to produce hormones which trigger the heat cycle.
 When this occurs, she will continue to go into heat, but can not become pregnant.
 This is known as ovarian remnant syndrome (ORS).

 Is the veterinarian at fault?

-- Vaginal smear, where a sample of the cells from the vaginal wall is taken and examined under a microscope.
-This must be done at the time of estrus and a positive result will show the presence of cornified vaginal epithelial cells.
+- Vaginal smear, a sample of cells from the vaginal wall is examined under a microscope.
+This must be performed at the time of estrus and a positive result will show the presence of cornified vaginal epithelial cells.

 - Testing for elevated estrogen and progesterone levels in blood serum.

 - Ultrasound may reveal the presence of ovarian tissue, however, this may not always be visible on ultrasound.

 Surgical exploration to locate and remove the ovarian tissue which will be carried out when the cat is in heat when the tissue is more visible.